FabrizioSandri/deep-learning-project/README.md

 $ pip install -U ultralytics
 ```

+## Project goal
+Visual grounding involves linking language and perception by grounding
+linguistic symbols in the visual world.
+The goal of this assignment is to build,
+fine-tune, and evaluate a deep learning framework that can perform visual
+grounding on a given dataset.

+The assignment focuses on training a deep learning framework for visual
+grounding using the CLIP (Contrastive Language-Image Pre-training) model as a
+foundation.
+CLIP is a pre-trained model that provides a starting point for
+transfer learning, allowing us to leverage its capabilities in image-text
+understanding for the visual grounding task.
+The objective is to fine-tune CLIP
+specifically for visual grounding, which requires predicting bounding boxes in
+images corresponding to the entities described in textual descriptions.

+## Dataset
+The visual grounding task utilizes the RefCOCOg dataset, a variant of the
+Referring Expression Generation (REG) dataset.
+It consists of approximately
+25,799 images, each with an average of 3.7 referring expressions.
+The dataset
+contains appearance-based descriptions independent of viewer perspective, making
+it suitable for visual grounding.
+Accurate bounding boxes need to be generated
+around the referred objects in the images, considering the context and visual
+properties.

-## Architecture
+## ClipRPN
-A high-level representation of our proposed framework.
-The architecture begins
+In the following diagram we present a high-level representation of our proposed
-by converting an image and a textual description into a feature map and text
+framework.
+The architecture begins by converting an image and a textual
-embedding.
-This is achieved using the ResNet50 of CLIP (excluding the last
+description into a feature map and text embedding.
+This is achieved using the
-attention layer) for the image and the text encoder of CLIP for the textual
+ResNet50 of CLIP (excluding the last attention layer) for the image and the text
-input.
-The feature map and text embedding are then jointly processed using a
+encoder of CLIP for the textual input.
+The feature map and text embedding are
-fusion module, resulting in a fused feature map.
-This fused feature map is
+then jointly processed using a fusion module, resulting in a fused feature map.
-subsequently feeded into the Region Proposal Network to generate region
+This fused feature map is subsequently feeded into the Region Proposal Network
-proposals that are conditioned on the textual description.
-The model returns the
+to generate region proposals that are conditioned on the textual description.
-region with the highest score as the final outcome.
+The model returns the region with the highest score as the final outcome.

 ![Architecture](./notebooks/figures/our_architecture.png)